MCTs have become one of the hottest buzzwords in nutrition today…

 Capric acid and other MCTs may be useful for weight management.
 Clinical studies show that MCT consumption can lead to greater energy expenditure.*

-One study of 49 overweight men and women, ages 19 to 50, consumed either MCT oil or olive oil as part of a 16-week weight loss program.
+One study of 49 men and women, ages 19 to 50, consumed either MCT oil or olive oil as part of a 16-week weight loss program.
 Thirty-one subjects completed the study.

 - Lower endpoint body weight